AaryaBalan/Flow/ACTIVITY_TRACKING_README.md

 ## 📝 License

-This feature is part of the Dev Collab project and follows the same license.
+This feature is part of the Flow project and follows the same license.

 ## 👥 Contributors